Why Mentorship Accountability is the Key to Your Success Today: 5 Steps to Achieving Real Growth

 Identify patterns in what’s working and what’s not.

-Celebrate small wins, which keeps you motivated.
+Celebrate small wins, which boosts your motivation and keeps you engaged in the mentorship process.

 Show your mentor that you’re serious about your growth.